elasticpath/html5-reference-storefront/documentation/introduction.md

 ####Presentation Layer

-The HTML5 Storefront has a simple Presentation Layer (html/css), allowing front-end developers to customize the look and feel without having to touch the JS code.
+HTML5 Storefront has a simple Presentation Layer (html/css), allowing front-end developers to customize the look and feel without having to touch the JS code.
-Front-end developers can create themes to give the HTML5 Storefront different look and feels.
+Front-end developers can create themes to give HTML5 Storefront different look and feels.
 For more information on creating a theme, see the <a href="theming.html#tutorialTheme">Theming Tutorial</a>